What Does an Operating System's User Space Do?

 Can user-space applications access hardware directly?

 No, user-space applications must use system calls to request hardware access through the kernel.
-This prevents unauthorized or unsafe interactions with system resources That alone is useful..
+This prevents unauthorized or unsafe interactions with system resources Simple as that..

 Why is user space important for security?